3 Weeks In The UK Itinerary

 England for 9 days

-England is such a big country; maybe 10 days won’t even cut it.
+England is not a very big country, but there’s too much to see; maybe 10 days won’t even cut it.
 While reliable train connections exist between all the big areas of England, it can still take some time to travel around.
-If you rent a car, it will give you a bit more flexibility.
+Renting a car will give you a bit more flexibility.

-England is known for its historical spots, very diverse culture and people, and the home to the many food hubs and pubs to try.
+England is known for its historical spots, very diverse culture, and people, and it is home to many food hubs and pubs.
 Not to mention, most Harry Potter film locations are around England (some are in Scotland).

 London alone has so much to offer, from history, architecture, adventure, and local pubs.
 If you are staying right in the city centre, you can see many iconic landmarks just by walking around.
 You won’t run out of things to do near Tower Bridge and of course Buckingham Palace.